akien-mga/godot-old-wiki/tutorial_canvas_transforms.md

 ### Stretch Transform

 Finally, viewports have a _Stretch Transform_, which is used when resizing or stretching the screen.
 This transform is used internally by the [stretch modes](tutorial_multires), but can also be requested to the viewport.

+Input events received in the [Node._input_event(ev)](class_node#_input_event) callback are multiplied by this transform, but lack the ones above.
+To convert InputEvent coordinates to local CanvasItem coordinates, the [CanvasItem.make_input_local(ev)](class_canvasitem#make_input_local) function was added for convenience.

 ### Transform Order